 The Frames

-Both the X300 and X500 are supported by frames made from heavy-duty (11-gauge, 0.12-in. thick) formed steel; these are reinforced and welded in the spots that call for even more strength.
+Both the X300 and X500 have frames made from heavy-duty (11-gauge, 0.12-in. thick) formed steel; these are reinforced and welded in the spots that call for even more strength.
 The rear hitch plates on both models can carry up to four 42-lb (19-kg) Quik-Tatch weights, which can be used to counterbalance a heavy rear or front attachment.
 Adding weights to the tractors can provide greater stability, especially when operating on hills.

 The Steering